Indicative annual fees are based on a full year full time load (80 units). Find out more about feesAUD 40,240 (indicative annual fee, 2021)

 International students studying this program on campus are required to enrol full time to comply with their student visa requirements and complete their study in the standard minimum program duration.
 International students requiring enrolment advice should review the program plan corresponding to the semester and year of commencement and can contact their Program Advisor at ProgramAdvice@newcastle.edu.au

-Students are required to complete 160 units (sixteen courses) including 150 units (fifteen courses) of Core Courses and 10 units (one course) from the directed courses.
+Students are required to complete 160 units: 140 units of Core courses + 20 units of Directed courses.

 Grading of Degree

 A Master degree shall be conferred as an Ordinary Degree, except that, in cases where a candidate has achieved a Grade Point Average of 6.0 or above, the degree will be conferred ‘With Distinction’.